jvff/mtrace_gtest/README.md

 system.
 Gradle itself isn't needed, because the wrapper script should download the appropriate version of it automatically.

-You will also need to have the Google Test library installed.
-You can set the path to the `libgtest.a` library in the `build.gradle` file.
+You will also need to have the Google Test library and the FakeIt mocking library installed.
+You can set the path to the `libgtest.a` library and the FakeIt headers in the `build.gradle` file.

 ## Compiling